brndnmtthws/brndn-io/content/posts/every-day-is-a-gift/index.md

 I like this idea of trying to put everything into the context of the universe.
 Next time I stub my toe, I will try to stop myself and remember that it took billions of years of evolution to even be able to have a toe.
-I should be grateful that biology has created such a remarkable system for warning me that I'm at risk of injuring my foot: _pain_, a signal delivered by _nerves_, to the greatest—albeit deeply flawed—portable computer the universe devised: our _brain_.
+And the thing that makes me swear and hop around for a minute is also the thing warning me not to make it worse: _pain_, carried by _nerves_, to my very flawed _brain_.

 Your pain feels small once you zoom out a little.
 Sure, my toe hurts now, but in 5 minutes I will probably forget that I stubbed my toe at all.
 The fact that I